AzureCosmosDB/PatchPrivatePreviewFeedbackGroup/README.md

 # Partial Document Update Preview -  Docs and Feedback

 This documentation is provided as a resource for participants in the private preview of Azure Cosmos DB partial document update.

-Note: partial document update is currently available for Core (SQL) API only.
+Note: the partial document update preview is applicable to Core (SQL) API only.
+Users looking for partial updates in MongoDB API are advised to use the partial update operators (e.g. `$set`, `$inc`, etc) in `db.collection.update()` and `db.collection.findAndModify()`.

 Please do provide us your feedback, questions or comments via the "issues" section on this repo (second tab on the top left)